 Just this morning, when I saw Onetime take a toy away from his friend, I said, “Onetime… Jake wasn’t done with that yet” and he returned the toy – easy as pie!
 It works both ways!

 The second phrase, “I need more space” is great for situations where your child is being crowded or “handled” by another child.

 Situation: Onetime is playing on the gross-motor mats at the early years centre.
 Then another older, larger boy comes over and kind of corners him in.
 I see the look of discomfort and fear on my son’s face and I prompt, “Onetime… say “I need more space!”

 “Space!” was about all that came out the first time, but it was loud!
 And effective!
 The other boy backed off and gave him enough room to continue his play.

 Again, I regularly hear this one come out of his mouth now as a preschooler, and it’s a really assertive way for him to speak up for himself and his needs.

 I also use this same phrase as a reminder to my own son when he puts his hands on other children to try to move them out of his way, or to go somewhere with him.
-“He needs more space, honey!
+“He needs more space, honey.
 Use your words.“

-And remember, if you want to follow along on our alphabetic journey “Teaching Kids About Character,” be sure to follow our Pinterest board below – and check out our previous posts: A is for Adventurous and B is for Behaved!
+And remember, if you want to follow along on this alphabetic journey Teaching Kids About Character, be sure to follow our Pinterest board below – and check out my previous posts: A is for Adventurous and B is for Behaved!

-Thank you for humouring my Wizard of Oz analogy and Oh, … There’s no place like home! (had to be said!)
+Thank you for humouring my Wizard of Oz analogy and oh… There’s no place like home! (had to be said!)

 Special thanks to The Fraser Image for the Dorothy and Glinda photo!